Adam-Color/age-of-divisiveness-online/README.md

 ![Map generation](resources/promo/mapgen.png)

 ## Installation
-downloads the zip file from most recent release, extract and run the exe file
+download the zip file from most recent release, extract and run the exe file

 ## Basic controls
 - Use the mouse wheel to zoom in and out.